1999 Pakistani coup d'état: The military takeover

 Jinnah International Airport, where Chairman Joint Chiefs Gen. Musharraf landed in Karachi, c.]
 2006.

 In the aftermath of the Kargil War, followed by the Atlantique incident, there were widespread rumors and media speculations in the television news media about the either possible military takeover or resignation of General Musharraf in September 1999.

 In October 1999, General Musharraf paid an official visit to Sri Lanka on an invitation of Sri Lankan Army Commander Lieutenant-General Srilal Weerasooriya.
 Ultimately, Prime Minister Sharif dismissed General Musharraf from the command of the military and nominated Lieutenant-General Ziauddin Butt, the DG ISI, over several army officers on 12 October 1999.
 Developments came when General Musharraf, along with Major-General Tariq Majid and Brigadier Nadeem Taj, returned to Pakistan on a PIA 777-200.

 According to the sources, the Civil Aviation Authority (CAA) was ordered by Sharif to divert the plane to India but then it was rerouted to Shaheed Benazirabad, then known as Nawabshah.
 When this was failed to be comprehended by the pilot, the CAA was ordered to close the runways by turning off the edge lights at the Jinnah International Airport in an attempt to refuse the landing.
 The units of military police led by Lieutenant-General Iftikhar sealed the civilian airport and seized the control tower, allowing the plane to land on a runway.
 From the control tower, then Karachi Corps Commander General Muzaffar Hussain Usmani contacted General Musharraf, in his flight and assured him that landing the plane was safe since the army now controlled Jinnah Terminal.
 The military police seized the control of the state-run media television headquarters and encircled the Prime Minister Secretariat building while gaining control of the international airports and cutting off the international phone lines.

-There were four army generals who were central in staging the coup against Sharif's government that included General Musharraf General Ehsan ul Haq, Aziz Khan, Mahmood Ahmad and Shahid Aziz.
-They played a crucial role in installing General Musharraf as Chief Executive while they detained Sharif in a local prison.
+There were four army generals who were central in staging Musharraf's coup against Sharif's government: General Ehsan ul Haq, Aziz Khan, Mahmood Ahmad, and Shahid Aziz.
+These four officers played a crucial role in installing General Musharraf as Chief Executive while they detained Sharif in a local prison.
 On 14 October 1999, Musharraf appeared on television to declare a state of emergency and issued a Provisional Constitutional Order that ultimately suspended the writ of the Constitution of Pakistan and dissolved the National Assembly and four provincial assemblies, although they left Muhammad Rafiq Tarar in office as President.

 However, General Musharraf strongly objected the wordage use of "martial law" or "coup d'état", instead insisting that: "This is not martial law, only another path towards democracy."
 The ISPR also confirmed that "There is no martial law in the country."